- Discussion:

 "Catholics, thankfully, don't have that headache.
 We know what the Church teaches on every issue that touches on salvation, because Tradition has been handed down intact throughout the centuries, both written and orally, and those teachings are accessible to all."

-Matters for Roman Catholics are not as simple as Leila Miller makes them out to be.
-There are just as many divisions within the Roman Catholic Church as there are Roman Catholics themselves.
-Catholics disagree on the relationship between Scripture and Tradition.
-Catholics disagree on the number of teachings which should be considered infallible, and even what they are.
+This reasoning sounds good in theory, but has not proven itself to be effective in real life.
+It is even naïve as to how solutions to everyday problems are discovered.
+Further, there are just as many divisions within the Roman Catholic Church as there are Roman Catholics themselves.
+For example, they disagree on the relationship between Scripture and tradition.
+They disagree on the number of teachings which should be considered infallible, and even what they are.
 Catholics disagree as to the meaning of several passages in the Bible.
-Many contemporary Catholic Scripture scholars do not uphold the inerrancy of Scripture.
-There has even been a threat of schism within the Church of Rome with the more traditionalist folks on the issue of homosexuality:
+Many Catholic biblical scholars do not even uphold the inerrancy of the Bible or the traditional authorship of various biblical books like they used to.
+Other issues have arisen, such as a threat of schism within the Church of Rome with more traditionalist folks, on the issue of homosexuality:

-In addition, the Catholic teaching on the death penalty is subject to change.
-Note the words of Roman Catholic philosopher Edward Feser:
+Consider also that Rome's teaching on the death penalty is subject to change.
+In the words of Edward Feser, a Catholic philosopher:

 "For another thing, if the Pope is saying that capital punishment is always and intrinsically immoral, then he would be effectively saying – whether consciously or unconsciously – that previous popes, Fathers and Doctors of the Church, and even divinely inspired Scripture are in error.
 If this is what he is saying, then he would be attempting to “make known some new doctrine,” which the First Vatican Council expressly forbids a pope from doing.
 He would, contrary to the teaching of Pope Benedict XVI, be “proclaim[ing] his own ideas” rather than “bind[ing] himself and the Church to obedience to God’s Word.”
 He would be joining that very small company of popes who have flirted with doctrinal error.
 And he would be undermining the credibility of the entire Magisterium of the Church, including his own credibility.
 For if the Church has been that wrong for that long about something that serious, why should we trust anything else she teaches?
 And if all previous popes have been so badly mistaken about something so important, why should we think Pope Francis is right?"

-Consider this excerpt from a Roman Catholic website called Ignitum Today on the issue of Catholics being divided on the dogma of transubstantiation:
+Consider this excerpt from Ignitum Today on the issue of Catholics being divided on the dogma of transubstantiation:

 "According to John Young, theologian and philosopher, “Protestants reject transubstantiation, and so do many Catholic scholars.
 The average Catholic is vague concerning the nature of the Eucharistic presence of Christ, and one can sympathize with him, in view of the lack of clear teaching about the Most Blessed Sacrament."
 He further asserts, “The basic objection to the Catholic doctrine of the Real Presence is not that it is against Scripture, but that it is against reason.”
 Theologian and professor at Virginia Seminary, Charles P. Price similarly believes that “most Catholics, without realizing it or perhaps considering it, actually believe in Consubstantiation,” as did Luther, and even a Catholic would be hard-pressed to refute the allegation."

-Is not the dogma of the Mass central to Roman Catholicism?
+Is not the dogma of the mass essential to Roman Catholicism?
 Indeed it is.
-Yet, the above report plainly tells us that a significant number of Roman Catholics do not agree with official Church teaching on this issue.
-Consequently, the claims of unity existing within the Roman Catholic Church have been greatly inflated.
-Should we conclude that the Magisterium needs an infallible interpreter in order for it to make sense?
+Yet, the above excerpt plainly tells us that a significant number of Roman Catholics do not agree with official church teaching on this issue.
+Consequently, claims of unity existing within the Roman Catholic Church have been blown out of proportion.
+Further, should we conclude from this that the Magisterium needs an infallible interpreter in order for it to make sense to us?
+The root cause of this rejection of Catholic dogma by Catholics themselves is not the point of emphasis here.
+It is enough that division over transubstantiation exists among Catholics in many parts of the Western world.
+Additionally, even if this situation were to somehow change, the fact remains that divisions of this severity have occurred and always remain a possibility, which is all that is necessary to undermine any authoritative appeal that the Magisterium has in eliminating doctrinal conflict once and for all.

 "At base, the divide between Protestants and Catholics boils down to authority.
 If there is no earthly, human authority, if everyone gets to decide for himself what the Bible means, then we have a system of subjectivity and chaos."

 The claim of Protestants being "subjective" is ironic, since Roman Catholics *subjectively* believe the Roman Catholic Church to be objectively authoritative.
 We all have to make personal decisions in searching for truth.
-No one is exempt from using fallible reasoning faculties in discernment.
-Everybody has to fallibly interpret communicated messages.
-Roman Catholics cannot have their cake and eat it too.
-They must fallibly interpret every word of Church teaching, whether they retrieve information from Papal Encyclicals, Ecumenical Council documents, the catechism, hearing priests during Mass, or the Code of Canon Law.
+No man is exempt from using his reasoning faculties in analyzing written and spoken content.
+Everybody has to use their fallible minds to fallibly interpret communicated messages.
+It is impossible for one to escape from this reality.
+All understanding is filtered through fallible human cognition.
+Catholics must fallibly interpret every word of church teaching, whether they retrieve information from Papal Encyclicals, Ecumenical Council documents, the catechism, hearing priests during mass, or the Code of Canon Law.
+Regardless of whether one is Catholic or Protestant, fallible minds interpret infallible claims.
+Subjectivity is not inherently problematic nor unique to Protestantism.

-Roman Catholics do and must possess individualized, subjective interpretations of Roman Catholicism.
+Roman Catholics can and do possess individualized, subjective interpretations of Roman Catholicism.
 They must judge for themselves the validity of the Roman Catholic Church in order to argue their position.
-Catholics operate no differently than Protestants in this regard because they *subjectively* appeal to evidence which has to be analyzed in their own minds.
-In making this kind of argument, Catholics are severing the very branch of logic that they sit on because one could not even begin to submit to some outside authority without *subjectively* making the choice to do so.
-They are not in any better of a position to understand spiritual truth than anyone else.
+Catholic apologists *subjectively* appeal to evidence, which has to be analyzed in their own minds and by those who encounter their claims.
+In arguing for the absolute necessity of an infallible teaching authority to prevent church divisions from happening, Roman Catholics sever the very branch of logic that they sit on.
+One could not even begin to submit to some outside authority without *subjectively* making the choice to do so.
+Therefore, Catholics are not in any better of a position to understand spiritual truth than anyone else.
+Their belief in the infallibility of the Roman Catholic Church is itself fallible.
+The difference between Roman Catholicism and Protestantism is not in the presence of subjectivity, but how each tradition chooses to handle it.
+Both sides alike must use reason, discernment, and conscience.

-When interpreting Scripture, a person should take into account historical context and various literary devices.
-Commentaries, lexicons, and concordances are useful in matters of biblical interpretation.
-We should approach Scripture with a humble and prayerful heart.
-Not every argument or interpretation is equally valid.
-If one must have some special authority in order to give grounds for his beliefs, then how does he become a Roman Catholic in the first place?
+When interpreting biblical literature, a person must take into account historical context and various literary devices.
+Commentaries, lexicons, concordances, and dictionaries are valuable aids for biblical interpretation.
+Further, not every argument or interpretation is equally valid.
+The presence of diverse interpretations does not negate the sufficiency of Scripture.
+Rather, it underscores the need for humility, dialogue, and continual reformation under the Word of God.
+Moreover, if one must have some special authority in order to provide justification for his beliefs, then he could not become a Roman Catholic in the first place.
 One cannot argue for an authority by appealing to that same authority.
-There has to be external sources verifying at least to some degree its reliability.
+There has to be external sources verifying to some degree its reliability or credibility, which, once again, requires a person to sift through data on his own.
+The moment that someone chooses to trust the Magisterium, he has already exercised subjective judgment.
+The question becomes not who has the authority, but how we responsibly engage with truth claims in light of our limitations.

 Catholics are soooooo funny!
 What about the times in history when there was more than one pope?
 Which one had the authoritative teaching?!?!?